June Foray

 June Foray (born June Lucille Forer; September 18, 1917 – July 26, 2017) was an American voice actress and radio personality, best known as the voice of such animated characters as Rocky the Flying Squirrel, Natasha Fatale, Nell Fenwick, Lucifer from Disney's Cinderella, Cindy Lou Who, Jokey Smurf, Granny from the Warner Bros. cartoons directed by Friz Freleng, Grammi Gummi from Disney's Adventures of the Gummi Bears series, and Magica De Spell, among many others.

-Her career encompassed radio, theatrical shorts, feature films, television, records (particularly with Stan Freberg), video games, talking toys, and other media.
-Foray was also one of the early members of ASIFA-Hollywood, the society devoted to promoting and encouraging animation.
+Her career encompassed radio, theatrical shorts, feature films, television, comedy and children's recordings - particularly with Stan Freberg - video games, talking toys, and other media.

+Foray was one of the early members of ASIFA-Hollywood, the society devoted to promoting and encouraging animation.
 She is credited with the establishment of the Annie Awards, as well as being instrumental in the creation of the Academy Award for Best Animated Feature in 2001.
 She has a star on the Hollywood Walk of Fame honoring her voice work in television.

 Chuck Jones was quoted as saying: "June Foray is not the female Mel Blanc.
 Mel Blanc was the male June Foray."

 Early life

-June Lucille Forer was born on September 18, 1917, in Springfield, Massachusetts, one of three children of Ida (Robinson) and Morris Forer.
+June Lucille Forer was born on September 18, 1917, in Springfield, Massachusetts, one of three children of Ida (née Robinson, 1893–1975) and Morris Forer (1886–1958).
 Her mother was of Lithuanian Jewish and French Canadian ancestry, and her father was a Jewish emigrant from Odessa, Russian Empire.
 The family resided at 75 Orange Street, Forest Park.
 As a small child, Foray first wanted to be a dancer, so her mother sent her to local classes, but she had to drop out due to a case of pneumonia.
 Her voice was first broadcast in a local radio drama when she was 12 years old; by age 15, she was doing regular radio voice work.

 Two years later, after graduating from Classical High School, she moved with her parents and siblings to live in Los Angeles, near Ida's brother, after Morris Forer, an engineer, fell on hard financial times.